PROGRAMS AT UTI

 Once students have mastered concepts in the classroom environment, the lab is where the real magic happens.
 This is where students receive hands-on training and experience scenarios similar to what they might encounter in a dealership or local shop.
 Manufacturers work with us to provide vehicles so students can train with late models found on the road and in the water.

 Our curriculum was designed for those who learn best by doing.
-As a student at UTI, you’ll never have to worry about flipping aimlessly through a textbook.
+As a student At UTI, you’ll never have to worry about flipping aimlessly through a textbook.
 Instead, you’ll be learning from engaging instructors and working with the same tools and equipment used by technicians.

 In addition to teaching the mechanics, our programs emphasize professional development.
 Students are held to a high standard, as attendance is required and they are expected to follow a dress code.
 A good work ethic also is encouraged.
 This focus on professional development is what prepares our students for the field and helps them stand out when applying for jobs.